lukavr05/final-year-project/documents/main.typ

   [A machine learning model that, given a dataset and a list of features, can accurately predict authorship using regression models], [A report describing the theory that underpins the machine learning methods implemented, evaluating different models and comparing their performance], )

+Before we implement any of the tools listed above, it is necessary to establish the overarching theory that will form the basis of the project.

 #pagebreak()